BirdeeHub/nixCats-nvim/README.md

 There is no live updating from nix.
 Nix runs, it installs your stuff, and then it does nothing.
 Therefore, there is no reason you can't just write your data to a lua table in a file.
 And thus nixCats was born.
 A system for doing just that in an effective and organized manner.

-The second main feature is the category system, which allows you to enable and disable categories of nvim dependencies within your nix PER NVIM PACKAGE within the SAME CONFIG DIRECTORY.
+The second main feature is the category system, which allows you to enable and disable categories of nvim dependencies within your nix PER NVIM PACKAGE within the SAME CONFIG DIRECTORY and have your lua know about it without any stress (thanks to the nixCats messaging system).

-Because you do this through the same set that also gets passed to your lua, your lua will always know what categories it has available, and then you can pass ANY extra info you want through that same set.
-All will be made available via a handy nixCats plugin.
+Simply add plugins and lsps and stuff to lists in flake.nix, and then configure like normal!

+You will not be backed into any corners using the nixCats scheme, either as a flake or module.

+It is easy to convert between flake and module versions, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.

+However the flake can be used without nixos or home manager, so if you don't have that set up, you should choose the flake to start with.

 ## Attention:
 > You cannot launch nixCats with the nvim command.
 You may, however, launch it with anything else you would like to choose.